mqtt2go/mqtt2go.github.io/add-controller.md

 <p align="center" >
 	<a name="add-devices-fig"></a><em><strong>Fig. 2:</strong> Proccess of login into MQTT2GO account (adding new MQTT2GO controller).</em>
 </p>

+This procedure is presented as the ideal implementation of the controller creation.
+If the user wants to utilize third party MQTT client, the green part (Authentication) that is exploited for broker IP and certificate obtaining has to implmented or used separately (i.e., using the web browser).

 ### User authentication
 The user authentication operation inside MQTT2GO controller creation is utilizing the HTTPS API and therefore does not follow the MQTT2GO topic naming convention.
 The reason for this is to simplify the access proccess of a service, which will be utilized only a several times.